Evesham: Governance

-Evesham Borough Council, which was based at Evesham Town Hall, administered the town until 1974 when Wychavon District Council became the local authority.
-Evesham is now a town and civil parish governed at the lowest tier of local government by Evesham Town Council, part of the Wychavon District of the County of Worcestershire.
+Evesham Borough Council, which was based at the town hall, administered the town until 1974, when Wychavon District Council became the local authority.
+It is now a town and civil parish, governed at the lowest tier of local government by Evesham Town Council, part of the Wychavon District of the County of Worcestershire.
 Residents in the eight council electoral wards are represented by 24 elected members.
-The wards, based on streets, are represented by elected councillors: Abbey (1), Avon (2), Bengeworth (5), Fairfield (1), Great Hampton (3), Little Hampton (5), South (5), Twyford (2).
-The council is chaired by a mayor, and has a Town Clerk who acts as chief officer.
+The wards, based on streets, are represented by elected councillors: Abbey (1 councillor), Avon (2), Bengeworth (5), Fairfield (1), Great Hampton (3), Little Hampton (5), South (5) and Twyford (2).
+The council is chaired by a mayor and has a Town Clerk, who acts as chief officer.

 Geography

-Evesham is situated on a horseshoe-shaped peninsula almost completely surrounded by water in a meander of the River Avon between Stratford-upon-Avon and Tewkesbury.
+Evesham is situated on a horseshoe-shaped peninsula, almost completely surrounded by water in a meander of the River Avon between Stratford-upon-Avon and Tewkesbury.
 The modern town encompasses Bengeworth and Greater and Little Hampton, which were originally independent villages on the opposite bank of the river.
-Evesham is linked to Bengeworth by Workman Bridge and Hampton by Abbey Bridge, or New Bridge the first completely structural concrete bridge in the country.

-The Cotswold hills stretch from the east to the south-west, while to the west the area is bounded by the Malvern Hills.
-To the north the land is flat with gentle undulations.
-The Avon, a tributary of the River Severn, is navigable but mainly used by leisure traffic and there is a marina providing moorings.
+The town is linked to Bengeworth by Workman Bridge and Hampton by Abbey Bridge, or New Bridge, the first completely structural concrete bridge in the country.
+The Cotswold hills stretch from the east to the south-west; to the west, the area is bounded by the Malvern Hills.
+To the north, the land is flat with gentle undulations.
+The Avon, a tributary of the River Severn, is navigable but mainly used by leisure traffic and there is a marina, providing moorings.

-The River Avon at Evesham has always been susceptible to heavy flooding which is well documented from the 13th century.
-In May 1924 floods at Evesham ranked 5th in the annual flood list 1848 to 1935.
-In May 1998 Evesham was one of the towns worst hit by record flooding along the River Avon.
-The river rose 19 ft in just a few hours, sinking tethered narrowboats, flooding areas of Bengeworth, and threatening the 19th-century Workman Bridge as static homes from a riverside caravan site broke up and became wedged in its arches.
-In July 2007 Evesham had its heaviest rainfall for 200 years, reaching more than 320% the average in some areas.
-In the Severn catchment, it caused some of the heaviest floods recorded, and in Evesham the flooding was the worst in its recorded history.
+The River Avon at Evesham has always been susceptible to heavy flooding, which is well documented from the 13th century.
+In May 1924, floods at Evesham ranked fifth in the annual flood list 1848 to 1935.
+In May 1998, Evesham was one of the towns worst hit by record flooding along the River Avon.
+The river rose 19 ft in just a few hours, sinking tethered narrowboats, flooding areas of Bengeworth and threatening the 19th-century Workman Bridge, as static homes from a riverside caravan site broke up and became wedged in its arches.
+In July 2007, Evesham had its heaviest rainfall for 200 years, reaching more than 320% of the average in some areas.
+In the Severn catchment, it caused some of the heaviest floods recorded; in Evesham, the flooding was the worst in its recorded history.